-Did you keep up with all the goings on at the FINA World Championships last week?
+Did you keep up with all the goings on at the FINA World Championships over the summer of 2019?

 There were some serious, serious, swims: